 Objectives

-Through the Ghent University Frans Verheeke Chair, we want to break new ground by promoting a more connected, intersectoral political / official approach to sports and movement.
+Through the Ghent University Chair Future of the Sport, we want to break new ground by promoting a more connected, intersectoral political / official approach to sports and movement.
 The chair is not in any way a passive observer nor a gatekeeper , but an active facilitator, aiming to build bridges between the different policy areas where sport is – or could be – used as an aim or means.

-Through targeted political science research, and also by means of publicly accessible ‘meetings’ about the big social challenges of the future, providing a space where theoretical experts and also actors from the field can enter into dialogue with one another, the Ghent University Frans Verheeke Chair is hoping to become a physical (and digital) point of reference for research and knowledge exchange.
+Through targeted political science research, and also by means of publicly accessible ‘meetings’ about the big social challenges of the future, providing a space where theoretical experts and also actors from the field can enter into dialogue with one another, the Ghent University Chair Future of the Sport is hoping to become a physical (and digital) point of reference for research and knowledge exchange.
 The chair also aims to pay extra attention to disadvantaged groups, and thus also serve as an emancipatory facilitator with an eye to empowering said groups.

 Public donors